___________________________

 hello.
 We meet every Sunday morning at 10.30 and the

 service typically lasts for about an hour.
-Currently we
+Each service

 includes a talk or activity for all ages (children, teens